mattfoster/gnuplot-tmbundle/README.md

     #!OUTPUT=this_is_my_file.pdf

 The script will parse for this option and save the generated PDF to your directory.
+If you choose not to specify a name, the name of the current document will be used.

 ## Maintainer